Chocolate Store Reviews and More

 Teuscher

-Teuscher flies chocolates in daily from Europe.
-They are good, but they are more pretentious and expensive than good.
-I recommend the Champagne truffle (and I thank the correspondent who recommended it to me).
+Teuscher is good, but it is more pretentious and expensive than good.
+I recommend the Champagne truffle.
 Teuscher may appeal to fans of Swiss chocolate.
 I prefer Belgian and find Swiss flavors to be off the mark or too mild.

 My 2005 purchase in San Francisco was slightly underweight.
 The chocolate felt powdery to me.
 The Ground Orange Gianduja was good, with orange pervading the piece, and the Hazelnut Gianduja was okay.
 However, the Marzipan and Honey Crunch were lackluster, and the Buttercrunch Chip was a bit dry.
 The weight of my 2006 Palo Alto purchase was correct.
 The White Gianduja was pretty good, medium-strength hazelnut flavor with some crunch.